Dr. Ron Ingle S.C. History Day Teachers' Award

 Each year, a teacher from both divisions will be selected for the Dr. Ron Ingle S.C.
 History Day Teachers' Award.

 The winning teachers will receive $500 for the time, expertise and energy they contribute to their students who participate in South Carolina History Day.
 They will also receive a commemorative box and their name on a plaque in the Coastal Carolina University History Department.
-The recipients will be recognized during the South Carolina History Day State Contest.
+The recipients are recognized during the South Carolina History Day State Contest.

 - Beginning in fall, the South Carolina History Day state coordinator will collect nominations via an online form.